 Criteria Organic SAN Globalgap Fair Trade

 Market recognition YES YES YES YES

 Environmental content YES YES NO NO

 Agroecological systems YES YES NO NO

 Biodiversity management YES YES NO NO

 Added value YES YES NO YES

 Smallholdings YES YES YES YES

 Certification of extraction YES YES NO NO

 Group certification YES YES YES YES

 Certification of processes YES YES NO YES

 Prohibition or restriction of agrochemicals Forbidden Restricted Restricted Restricted

 3. At CEO endorsement, please include more details about the private financing mechanism.
-3. During project preparation it was agreed that this was going to a government funded PES and not user funded.
-This doesn't me that the beneficiaries won't consider the engagement of possi private sector participants that benefit directly of the ecosyst services provided by the areas under payment schemes.
-It dehowever exclude them in this first phase of PES implementation.
+3. During project preparation it was agreed that this was going to be a government funded PES and not user funded.
+This doesn't meat that the beneficiaries won't consider the engagement of possible private sector participants that benefit directly of the ecosystem services provided by the areas under payment schemes.
+It does however exclude them in this first phase of PES implementation.

 4. Please provide an estimate of the carbon benefits likely to accrue from the project.
 At CEO endorsement, this may need to be updated.
 4. Carbon benefits for this project are estimated at 231,707 tCO2e in 5 years and 850,364 in 10 years of which 88% accrue from new carbon stocks (carbon capture) and the remaining from avoided deforestation.

 5. Does the project take into account potential major risks, including the consequences of climate change and provides sufficient risk mitigation measures? (i.e., climate resilience).
 At CEO endorsement, please include the more specific plans that will be further developed during project preparation.
-5. Please see section measures, including nding risks an nd mitigation
+5. Please see section measures, including nding risks at nd mitigation

 6. Continued post-project funding is identified as important for the longevity of the PES scheme royalties from oil and water usage charges are identified as future funding sources.
 Are these sources potential or guaranteed?
 At CEO endorsement, please include the more specific plans that will be further developed during project preparation.
-6. As indicated in set the PSE already had public expenditures funding include using SP State estimates million/year in water the voluntary environment of the international carthe financial sustain ave strong lin this area.
-In this area.
-In water chat that it will In usage for a commental second markets ability of PE egislation to In particula urges at Fed Il be able applying in I rvices mark could be a ES projects. that allows ar, strategies the eral and State to charge appendix a and supports for continued e levels (e.g. bout US\$70 participate of relopment of ative towards
+6. As indicated in set the PSE already h public expenditures funding include using SP State estimates million/year in wated the voluntary envired the international care the financial sustain ave strong l in this area. ng water cha t that it will er usage for a onmental se bon markets ability of PE egislation f In particula urges at Fed Il be able upplying in I rvices mark could be a 25 projects. that allows a r, strategies f eral and Stat to charge a PES) and to sets.
+The dev future alterna and supports for continued e levels (e.g. bout US\$70 participate of velopment of ative towards

-7. A large number of organizations have been listed for participation in the project-how is the project planning to coordinate these efforts?
-Field level implementation will be important in particular working with small scale landowners-which organizations will be focusing on field implementation?
-At CEO endorsement, please give more details about these coordinated efforts and the organizations that will be involved. and will be responsible for providing overall guidance for Project implementation.
+7. A large number of organizations have been listed for participation in the project how is the project planning to coordinate these efforts?
+Field level implementation will be important in particular working with small scale landowners which organizations will be focusing on field implementation?
+At CEO endorsement, please give more details about these coordinated efforts and the organizations that will be involved.
+7. The Project will make use of formal participation and coordination mechanisms.
+The Inter-institutional Coordinating Committee wi comprise representatives of the IDB, MCTI and State Governmen and will be responsible for providing overall guidance for Proje implementation.
 At field level, the Project will take advantage existing local participation and coordination mechanisms, name